Sailmaker

 A sailmaker makes and repairs sails for sailboats, kites, hang gliders, wind art, architectural sails, or other structures using sails.
 A sailmaker typically works on shore in a sail loft; the sail loft has other sailmakers.
-Large ocean-going sailing ships often had sailmakers in the crew.
-The sailmaker maintained and repaired sails.
+Large ocean-going sailing ships often had sailmakers in the crew, maintaining and repairing sails.
 This required knowledge of the sailmaker's craft and the tools of the sailmakers loft on shore.